 Hackathons are not new.
 However, what sets the Madiro Hackathon apart from others is the core purpose of the hackathon — global health — and the company that champions this event — Madiro.

 Based in Canada and founded by the Gillian and Adrian Schauer Foundation to help increase health equity, the pedigree of Madiro already spoke to the importance of this event.
-Nevertheless bringing hackers from across Africa and North America under one virtual umbrella was no small feat.
-Thankfully, with an impressive list of partners from the health sector like Aviro Health, Healthy Entrepreneurs to tech staffing companies like Tunga, the event was destined to be one for the books.
+Nevertheless, bringing hackers from across Africa and North America under one virtual umbrella was no small feat.
+Thankfully, with an impressive list of partners from the health sector like Aviro Health and Healthy Entrepreneurs to tech staffing companies like Tunga, the event was destined to be one for the books.
 And it did not disappoint as Director, Operations & Communications for Madiro and also Event Manager for the hackathon, Claire Boyer states.

-“We had 200 applicants and selected over 120 people and during the event we had about 50 active hackers.
+“We had 200 applicants and selected over 120 people, and during the event, we had about 50 active hackers.
 Logistically speaking, this was huge.”

-No small feat indeed, but for Madiro as an organization, it is definitely a big step in the right direction towards helping their partners with finding solutions to solving real-life health problems.
+No small feat indeed, but for Madiro as an organization, it is a big step in the right direction towards helping their partners with finding solutions to solving real-life health problems.